tshadowknight/SRW_Engine_MV_Docs/battle_scene_editor.md

 ## Basic how to

 ### Basic animation creation flow
-This only an example workflow:
+This is only an example workflow:

 * 1) Create the animation for the attack for when it hits in the "Main"sequence
 * 2) Create the alterations to the animation for when it destroys the target in the "Destroy" and "Destroy Overwrite" sequences as needed